The answer: lift your MAFL

 The modern brand manager needs to be able to track sales, while campaigns are live, and know how to leverage real-time data to predict future performance i.e. sales, to inform future brand marketing activity.

-This technology exists today.
-Mutinex’s very own platform GrowthOS is helping our clients achieve this by building out their capabilities through the implementation and use of our platform.
-Our platform organises their ecosystem enabling access to the relevant internal and external data.
-The processing power and storage capabilities are shifted to the cloud, which makes intelligence tools like GrowthOS, readily accessible to users globally, super fast and a much more valuably cost efficient solution.
+But now Mutinex’s very own platform GrowthOS is helping customers by measuring the output of that effort.
+Measurement processing power and storage capabilities are shifted to the cloud, which makes intelligence tools like GrowthOS, readily accessible to users globally, super fast and a much more cost effective solution than traditional market mix modeling.

-And importantly, it’s not about perfection, but rather improving with a step change in capability – with a view to progress further over time.
+Importantly, measuring outcomes isn’t about perfection, but rather improving with a step change in capability – with a view to progress further over time.

 All the data available today, when added to the predictive power of advanced analytics tools, gives marketing an extraordinary level of accuracy in positing the ROI.
-And as a result, finance teams have always wanted their investment in marketing to drive commercial value.
+And as a result, finance teams are now able to work with marketers directly on commercial value.
+When marketers measure ROI then the CFO can trust that marketing is cost-benefit conscious and responsible for spending money on the right things.

 This will give confidence to the CFO that marketing budgets are what they need to be.
 As a result, finance teams will be confident that Marketing is contributing to growth.